-- 40 Modern manufacturing process requires fast feedback to get immediate response after each - 41 action by worker in management and operation to increase high productivity and high quality of - 42 products, simultaneously, where human and machines tightly collaborate in high-mix and low- - 43 volume production.
-Permissible delay in feedback messages for most wireless applications in this sense is ranging from 20 ms to 10 s as shown in Figure 9.
-The lower boundary may be determined by human reaction time [18].
+- Concepts like FRER may find application in contributing to improved reliability and jitter in wireless factory networks.
+However, some of the challenges discussed will first need to be addressed and resolved. - 41 Adaptation to rapid changes in wireless environments simultaneously, where human and machines tightly collaborate in high-mix and low-volume production.
+Permissible delay in feedback messages for most wireless applications in this sense is ranging from 20 ms to 10 s as shown in Figure 9Figure 9.
+The lower boundary may be determined by human reaction time (Kosinkski [25]).
 For example, in an application in which an online inspection occurs, an action by worker is checked by a system as to whether it is good or not.
-He/she shall receive go/no-go signal from the system indicating to whether to proceed to the next action or not.
+He/she shall receives go/no-go signal from the system indicating to whether to proceed to the next action or not.
 In the network accommodating factory, applications such as quality supervision, factory resource management, display, and some of equipment control and safety, permissible latencies within 100 msec or less for communications between a terminal and a management system of the factory application are considered reasonable.